Congregation Beth Israel (North Adams, Massachusetts): First half of the 20th century

 By 1918, North Adams' Jewish population was around 500.
 While it had no rabbi, House of Israel did have a cantor, and held services daily in Hebrew.
 Its religious school (which also had classes daily) had 62 students.

-In 1920, the congregation purchased the former Bijou Theater on Center Street—which had been a vaudeville theater and opera house—for $25,000 (today $), and renovated it for use as a synagogue.
+In 1920, the congregation purchased the former Bijou Theater, which had been a vaudeville theater and opera house, located on Center Street, for $25,000 (today $), and renovated it for use as a synagogue.
 The synagogue formally incorporated as United House of Israel in 1922, and the following year paid off its mortgage.
 In January 1925, the congregation hired its first rabbi, Irving Miller.
 That year, he and House of Israel's president Harry Abrams brought Clarence Darrow, Rabbi Abba Hillel Silver and prison warden Lewis Edward Lawes to North Adams as speakers; the talks were so popular that they had to be held in the Drury High School auditorium.
 Irving stayed only one year, and United House of Israel did not hire another rabbi until 1936, when they elected Moses Mescheloff to the pulpit; he stayed until 1937, before becoming the first rabbi in Miami Beach, Florida, at Beth Jacob Congregation.